MyPilgrimage/MyPilgrimage.github.io/_posts/2025-02-21-i-think-i-did-it.md

 ## Technical Update

 I've created an Email address, [<i class='fas fa-envelope'></i> @ iJun.Pilgrimage@gmail.com](mailto:iJun.Pilgrimage@gmail.com)
-so I can send and receive correspondence. <br/>
+so I can send and receive correspondence. <br>
 I managed to add a simple Countdown timer to the [<i class='fas fa-calendar-days'></i> Quick Overview](/welcome#quick-overview), which I really like!
 Now I only need to find a way to embed a Location-share app,